-An agency of the United States federal government that was created for the purpose of protecting human health and the environment, including drinking water, by promulgating and enforcing regulations based on laws passed by Congress.
+An agency of the United States federal government that protects human health and the environment, including drinking water, by promulgating and enforcing regulations based on laws passed by Congress.

 HAA5 (Haloacetic Acids 5)

 The five haloacetic acid species required to be monitored by EPA.